-“Dolores and Money Mentors were able to help me cut my repayment to creditors to ninety dollars a month for six months.”
+“Dolores and Money Mentors were able to help me cut my repayment to creditors to $90/month for six months.”

 Shortly after being on the OPD program, Trevor started to see the numbers shifting from the negatives.
 From drowning in debt to having a full-time job, Trevor began to receive tax refunds from the CRA for the first time in years.

 Determined to reach his financial goals, he redirected his extra income to repay his debt, a source to repay his creditors sooner.